Danielxburns/codebreaker/README.md

 $ npx expo start
 ```

 a QR code will show up in your terminal.
-You will need this for the next step.
+Follow the next step to scan it into your phone.

 ## Running your React Native application